In this video, we'll introduce the SEQUENCE function.

 One of the new functions that comes with the dynamic array version of Excel is SEQUENCE.
 The SEQUENCE function lets you generate numeric sequences, which can be used for dates, times, and more.

-The last argument is "step".
-Step in the interval used between each number.
+The last argument is step.
+Step is the interval used between each number.
 The step argument is optional and defaults to 1.

 Let's look at how these arguments work.